Have questions? We have answers!

 Q: What opportunities will there be to meet authors?

-A: Authors will be participating in programs, a luncheon on Saturday, the Book Blitz on Saturday, and the closing session on Sunday.
+A: Authors will be participating in the opening session on Friday, programs, a luncheon on Saturday, the Book Blitz on Saturday, and the closing session on Sunday.
 The luncheon is a ticketed event separate from your regular registration.